Plasan SandCat: Second generation

+Third generation

 The third-generation SandCat was introduced in 2011 following an update of the commercial product by Ford.
 Plasan marketed the third generation heavily as the SandCat Stormer to help differentiate it from earlier models.
 Users of third generation SandCats include Azerbaijan, Colombia, Israel, Kazakhstan, Poland, and Ukraine.
 Colombia placed an order with Oshkosh Defense in December 2012 for 14 SandCats, and it was around this time that Oshkosh's involvement with the product ceased.
 South Korea received its first SandCats in 2013, these fitted with RAFAEL Spike non line-of sight (NLOS)-guided missiles.
 In 2015 a contract to provide the Polish Military Police with 14 SandCats under the local name of the Szop (Racoon) was awarded.
 SandCats used by Azerbaijan and Kazakhstan were first seen during June 2015.
 The first Ukrainian SandCat was seen in March 2017.

 Third-generation SandCats were available with a 2.946 m wheelbase and 5 m overall length or a 3.429 m wheelbase and 5.5 m overall length, although no 2.946 m wheelbase models were ordered.
 GVW of third-generation SandCats was up to 8845 kg, with payload allowance dependent on configuration and protection levels, but up to 2000 kg.
 Plasan initially focused the third-generation SandCat towards Police and SWAT-type roles so less-threatening styling was deliberately adopted.
 Design revisions included the swapping out of angular wheel arches with rounded plastic ones similar to those on earlier Swedish and Israeli Police SandCats.
 The grille and lights were carried over from the second-generation, these modified slightly to adapt to the new Ford bonnet.
 The third generation SandCat received a facelift in 2014 when a potential military customer requested a harder look.
 Key facelift features were a new armoured grille and a squarer third side glass in place of the more triangular original design.
 There were also cosmetic changes to the wings and side steps, the result of which created a more slab-sided look with less shape and tapering to the rear flanks.
 The softer original Stormer look remained available.
 The facelifted SandCat evolved into a family of Vehicles with single-cab, double-cab, and other variants tailored to particular missions or payloads.
 An example of this tailoring would be the vehicles supplied to South Korea.